IBM/cp4ba-rapid-deployment/cp4ba-21-0-1/04deployIBMDB2.md

 ![Overview](images/overview04.jpg "Overview")

-1. Clone this git repository and copy the deployment files.
+1. Clone this git repository onto your bastion host and copy the deployment files.
 As part of this doc, it is assumed that you clone into directory `/cp4ba`.
 If you select a different directory, you have to change the commands accordingly.
 It is also assumed that you use cluster name `mycluster`.
 If you select a different cluster name, you have to change the commands accordingly.

    ```bash
    mkdir /cp4ba